 What Should You Drink Before Bed To Lose Weight?

 There are other drinks that have been studied for their weight-loss potential as well.
-Some beverages, such as green tea and coffee, contain caffeine, which can help you burn more calories and may lead to weight loss.
+Some beverages, such as green tea and coffee, contain caffeine, which can help you burn a few more calories and may lead to weight loss.

 Let’s review the best fat-burning drinks you can count on: